Jeep Comanche: Powertrain

 In 1988 output of the 4.0 L engine was improved slightly to 177 hp and 224 lb⋅ft.

-Chrysler purchased AMC in 1987, and by the 1991 model year adapted their own engine control electronics to replace the original Renix systems used with the 2.5 L and 4.0 L engines.
+Chrysler purchased AMC in 1987, and by the 1991 model year, adapted their own engine control electronics to replace the original Renix systems used with the 2.5 L and 4.0 L engines.
 Power and torque in both engines improved as a result, with the four-cylinder having an additional 9 hp and 8 lb⋅ft and the six-cylinder improving by 1 lb⋅ft and 13 hp.
 The 4.0 L was badged "High Output" thereafter.
-As a result of the power improvements the Aisin-Warner automatic transmission's output shaft was changed from 21 splines to 23, and the "Power-Comfort" switch was deleted.
+As a result of the power improvements, the Aisin-Warner automatic transmission's output shaft was changed from 21 splines to 23, and the "Power-Comfort" switch was deleted.
 The four-cylinder was no longer available with the automatic in 1991 and 1992.

-During the production life of the Comanche six different transmissions were offered, manufactured by Aisin, Chrysler, and Peugeot.
+During the production life of the Comanche, six different transmissions were offered, manufactured by Aisin, Chrysler, and Peugeot.
 Chrysler provided the aforementioned TorqueFlite 904 three-speed automatic in 1986 models.
-In addition to the aforementioned 30-40LE four-speed automatic Aisin also provided the AX-4 (four-speed), AX-5 and AX-15 (five-speed overdrive) manual transmissions.
+In addition to the aforementioned 30-40LE four-speed automatic Aisin also provided the AX-4 (four-speed), AX-5, and AX-15 (five-speed overdrive) manual transmissions.
 The AX-15 was phased in midway through the 1989 model year to replace the Peugeot BA10/5 five-speed that had been used behind the 4.0 L engine from its introduction in 1987.

 Comanches were available in either two or four-wheel-drive, with solid axles front and rear (two-wheel-drive Comanches used a simple beam axle with otherwise the same front suspension as four-wheel-drive models).
 Transfer cases were built by New Process Gear, and the Comanche was available with either part-time "Command-Trac" or full-time "Selec-Trac" systems.
-In 1986 Command-Trac transfer cases were model NP207 and Selec-Trac were NP228, both with a 2.61:1 low gear ratios.
-In 1987 the NP207 was replaced with the NP231 and NP228 was replaced with the NP242, both with 2.72:1 low gears.
+In 1986, Command-Trac transfer cases were model NP207, and Selec-Trac were NP228, both with a 2.61:1 low gear ratios.
+In 1987, the NP207 was replaced with the NP231, and the NP228 was replaced with the NP242, both with 2.72:1 low gears.
 These remained the same through the rest of the Comanche's production.